-- A (90-100) Excellent

-- B (80-89) Above Average
+A (90-100) Excellent B (80-89) Above Average

-- C (70-79) Average
+C (70-79) Average

-- D (60-69) Below Average
+D (60-69) Below Average

-- F (below 60) Failing
+F (below 60) Failing

 Repeat of Course: A student who has earned less than a "C" in any course may elect to take that course again to attempt to improve the grade.
-If the grade earned was a "C" or higher, the student must petition the academic dean in writing in order to repeat the course.
+If the grade earned was a "C" or higher, the student must petition the provost in writing in order to repeat the course.
 When a passing grade has been previously earned, a course repeat may not be used to meet the minimum credit hours required for graduation.
 The results of the highest grade earned (excluding a withdrawal) shall stand as official, and the credit hours and grade points on the student's record for other attempts shall no longer be used to count toward total credits earned or cumulative GPA.

-Satisfactory Academic Progress: Regularly admitted students must maintain at least the required minimum grade point average and earn at least the required minimum semester credit hours to remain in "good standing" as defined below.
+Satisfactory Academic Progress: Regularly-admitted students must maintain at least the required minimum grade point average and earn at least the required minimum semester credit hours to remain in "good standing" as defined below.
 The College reserves the right at any time to suspend a student who is not making satisfactory academic progress toward a degree.
 Extracurricular activity organizations may require participants to have a higher cumulative GPA than specified by the criteria outlined in the section below.

-Revised Satisfactory Academic Progress Criteria Semester Credits earned, including developmental Good Standing GPA Academic Warning Academic Suspension 1 9 1.75 Below 1.75 - 2 21 1.85 Below 1.85 If received warning previous semester 3 33 1.95 Below 1.95 If received warning previous semester 4 45 2.0 Below 2.0 If received warning previous semester 5 57 2.0 Below 2.0 If received warning previous semester
+Revised Satisfactory Academic Progress Criteria Semester Credits earned, including developmental ental Standing Warning GPA Academic Suspension 1 9 1.75 Below 1.75 - 2 21 1.85 Below 1.85 If received warning previous semester 3 33 1.95 Below 1.95 If received warning previous semester 4 45 2.0 Below 2.0 If received warning previous semester 5 57 2.0 Below 2.0 If received warning previous semester Students who are suspended may appeal; if appeal is granted, student is placed on academic warning